- Oct 22, 2020

 Pat Spencer, Senior Consultant, Aspera Technologies

-One day, my team is pulling in data, working to reach a compliance position.
+One day, my team is pulling in data, working to reach a software license compliance position.
 As the SAM manager reviews the reports, he suddenly says, “What is this?”
 The data showed Microsoft Access, and a lot of it.

 He says: “We don’t use Access.
 About six years ago, we renegotiated with Microsoft and said that we no longer need Office Professional.
 So we started paying for Office Standard, which doesn’t include Access.”